List of Scream (film series) characters: Joel Martin

-Joel Jones is Gale Weathers' new cameraman, replacing Kenny Brown from Scream.
+Joel Martin is Gale Weathers' new cameraman, replacing Kenny Brown from Scream.

 When the Windsor College murders begin, Joel becomes scared of Gale's need to follow the trail.
 After he reads her book "The Woodsboro Murders", he becomes even more reluctant, especially when he learns about the fate of Kenny and greatly dislikes it when anybody mentions his name in front of him.
 He goes to buy some doughnuts and coffee and is shocked to come back and find Randy Meeks murdered in his van, passing out once he sees the gruesome sight.
 Left without his van due to it being an official crime scene and finally being pushed to his limits following Randy's death, he leaves, giving Gale all of the news footage that they had filmed so far and telling her that she needed her "head examined".

-At the end of the film, he returns to Gale to once again be her cameraman.
+He finally returns to Gale to once again be her cameraman.

 In the original Scream 2 screenplay, Joel had a larger role as a member of Sidney Prescott's group of friends.
 His corpse was found during the film's finale.
 After this script was leaked on the Internet, it underwent rewrites, changing the role of several characters and making Joel a cameraman.
+In Scream (2022) and Scream VI, he is implied to be the husband of Martha Meeks and the father of Mindy and Chad Meeks-Martin (but it was never confirmed).